paul-bokelman/thud/README.md

 # Thud

-Reactively change volume based on typing speed to induce flow state
+Reactively change volume based on typing speed to induce flow state.
+Thud is built for programmers that listen to music while coding, aiming to enhance focus by adjusting the volume based on typing speed.

 Usage: